PrestaShop/open-source/content/maintainers-guide/processes/release/prestashop/preliminary-tasks.md

 {{% notice note %}}
 **This only needs to be done once per release.**

 PrestaShop does not support pre-release versioning yet.
-Any build of 1.7.6.0 will be identified as 1.7.6.0 regardless if the release is alpha, beta, RC or stable.
+Any build of 1.7.6.0 will be identified as 1.7.6.0 regardless of whether the release is alpha, beta, RC, or stable.
 {{% /notice %}}

 Check the following files and update them if necessary: